acquia/blt/docs/tech-architect/deploy.rst

-This document outlines the workflow to build a complete Drupal application (plus supporting features, such as Cloud Hooks) which can be deployed directly to Acquia Cloud.
+This document outlines the workflow to build a complete Drupal application (plus supporting features, such as Cloud Hooks) which can be deployed directly to Cloud Platform.
 Collectively, this bundle of code is referred to as the *build artifact*.

-The most important thing to remember about this workflow is that the GitHub and Acquia Cloud repositories are not clones of one another.
-GitHub only stores the source code, and Acquia Cloud only stores the production code (for example, the build artifacts).
+The most important thing to remember about this workflow is that the GitHub and Cloud Platform repositories are not clones of one another.
+GitHub only stores the source code, and Cloud Platform only stores the production code (for example, the build artifacts).

-Currently, this workflow can either be followed manually, or integrated into a continuous integration (CI) solution such as the :doc:`Acquia Cloud pipelines feature </acquia-cloud/develop/pipelines/>`, Travis CI, or Jenkins.
+Currently, this workflow can either be followed manually, or integrated into a continuous integration (CI) solution such as the :doc:`Cloud Platform pipelines feature </acquia-cloud/develop/pipelines/>`, Travis CI, or Jenkins.

 First time setup
 ----------------

 You should have your GitHub repository checked out locally.
-Your Acquia Cloud repository should be empty, or nearly empty.
+Your Cloud Platform repository should be empty, or nearly empty.

 Check out a new branch to match whatever branch you are working on in GitHub (typically ``develop``).

-Ensure your Acquia Cloud remote is listed in ``blt.yml`` under ``git:remotes``.
+Ensure your Cloud Platform remote is listed in ``blt.yml`` under ``git:remotes``.
 For example:

 .. code-block:: text